Skip to content

 </html>

-The rejectChallenges option lets you control which 3DS authentication outcomes are acceptable.
-If the authentication returns a status listed in rejectChallenges, the Tokenizer will not return a token, and the submission callback will fire with an error status instead.
+rejectChallenges controls which 3DS outcomes are acceptable.
+If a returned status is in the list, Tokenizer will not return a token — the submission callback fires with an error instead.

 javascript